How to negotiate salary

 Where you live changes how much you get paid.
 Some places are much more expensive to live than others.
 In those places, employers have to offer more money for the same job.

 Are you applying for a job that is hard to fill?
-The employer may pay more if he is competing for qualified workers.
+The employer may pay more if he is having a hard time finding qualified workers.

 Some jobs offer bonuses at the end of the year.
-These may be target-based, which means if you do well, you will earn more.
+These may be target-based.
+This means if you do well, you will earn more.
 At others, you might get more money for the holidays (Christmas and New Year) or when you start the job.

 How to negotiate salary when you get a job offer